general

 interface language

 Set the language of the user interface.
+This includes the option to enable sentence case (en@truecase) for English.
 The system default is marked with an * (needs a restart)

 theme